munificent/craftinginterpreters/book/the-lox-language.md

 Later, when we start optimizing, we'll write some benchmarks and see how long it takes to execute code.
-That means we need to track time, so we'll define one built-in function `clock()` that returns the number of seconds since the program started.
+That means we need to track time, so we'll define one built-in function, `clock()`, that returns the number of seconds since the program started.

 And... that's it.
 I know, right?
 It's embarrassing.